M4A to MP3

 No. AAC (the codec inside M4A) and MP3 are different compression formats.
 There is no stream-copy path between them — the audio must be decoded from AAC and re-encoded as MP3.
 This is different from, say, remuxing an MP4 to MKV, where the codec does not change.

-My M4A is from Voice Memos — will this work?
+My M4A is from iPhone Voice Memos — will this work?

 Can I convert iTunes-purchased songs?

 Only if the file is DRM-free.
-Apple dropped FairPlay DRM from music purchases in 2009.
-If your M4A was purchased after that and is a plain file, it converts normally.
+Apple dropped FairPlay DRM from music purchases in 2009 — anything bought after that should be a plain M4A and converts normally.
 Older protected M4P files are a different format and will not open in this tool.

 Can I do a batch conversion of multiple M4A files?

-Not yet — one file at a time.
-For batch conversion, use the desktop FFmpeg command: ffmpeg -i input.m4a -q:a 2 output.mp3.
+Not yet — one file at a time in the browser.
+For batch conversion, use the desktop FFmpeg command above in a shell loop.
 We are tracking demand for a multi-file mode.

 More free tools